tpm2-software/tpm2-tools/man/tpm2_pcrreset.1.md

 More than one PCR index can be specified.

-The reset value is manufacturer-dependent and is either sequence of 00 or FF on the length of the hash algorithm for each supported bank
+The reset value is manufacturer-dependent and is either sequence of 00 or FF on the length of the hash algorithm for each supported bank.

 _PCR\_INDEX_ is a space separated list of PCR indexes to be reset when issuing the command.